 Return to blog

-New COVID-19 Symptoms: Are COVID Symptoms the Same as in 2020?
+New Symptoms of COVID in 2023: Are COVID Symptoms the Same as in 2020?

 ·

-COVID is still evolving to this day.
-Therefore, many are wondering: Have COVID symptoms changed since 2020?
-What new COVID-19 symptoms should you be aware of in 2022?
+COVID continues to evolve, and despite no longer being considered a pandemic, new strains and an increase in cases have raised concern among experts.
+This has led to many questions including: Have COVID symptoms changed since 2020?
+What new COVID-19 symptoms should you be aware of in 2023?

-The short answer is yes, COVID symptoms have changed.
-In fact, a recent study conducted in the UK shed some light on this issue.
+The short answer is yes, COVID symptoms in 2023 have evolved.
+A recent study conducted in the UK shed some light on this issue.

 In today’s post, we’ll share everything you need to know, including: